kharmabum/fototropik/_pages/film-recommendations.md

 - [The Phenomenon] (2020)
     - Directed by James Fox
     - Written by Marc Barasch
+- [The Tragedy of Macbeth] (2021)
+    - Directed by Joel Coen
+    - Screenplay by Joel Coen

 [The Salt of the Earth]:https://www.imdb.com/title/tt3674140/
 [20th Century Women]: https://www.imdb.com/title/tt4385888/